zionc/Algo-Visualizer/README.md

 DFS

 ## Currently working on:
-1) Refactoring as main.c is pretty spaghetti
+1) Refactoring as main.c is pretty spaghetti -> on branch game-refactor
 2) Adding Dijkstra's shortest path algorithm

 ## Issues: